A new international convention has been launched that aims to help enforce settlement agreements which have arisen out of commercial mediation.

 Therefore, it may be wise for the parties to expressly refer to their agreement to the application of the Convention within the terms of the settlement agreement.
 In addition, as evidence that the settlement agreement arose from a mediation, a paragraph could be included in the mediation agreement, which should be signed by the parties and the mediator, that the parties agree it is a mediation for the purpose of the Convention.

-Of course, as noted above, whether this would constitute sufficient evidence for the purpose of enforcing the settlement agreement under the Convention in all participating countries remains to be seen.
+Whether this would constitute sufficient evidence for the purpose of enforcing the settlement agreement under the Convention in all participating countries remains to be seen.

 It is also worth noting, in the same way that countries may be reluctant to enforce an arbitration award under the New York Convention where they consider the arbitrator was not impartial, the Singapore Convention on Mediation stipulates that a ground for refusing to enforce a settlement agreement is where they consider the mediator was not impartial.
 What gives reason to doubt a mediator’s impartiality in one country may be different in another.